 24 Hours in Amsterdam

 Planning to spend a day in Amsterdam?
 Great decision!
 But, how can one make it a perfect day?
 Here are some tips to help you make the most of your short time in this amazing city.
 Amsterdam, widely known for its canals and tulips, also boasts some pretty amazing museums.
 Packing all that this city has to see in a short period is doable and enjoyable with a bit of planning ahead.
+Of course, knowing the best time to go to Amsterdam is also a must.
 Here is how to spend a 24 Hours in Amsterdam.

 Canal Boat Tour